Blog Header Bg New

 Construction Safety & Unqualified Workers

-Some contractors bring unsafe practices that are entirely normalized within their own organization but create serious hazards on a shared site.
-Abandoned tools and materials, improper use of equipment, inadequate fall protection, and failure to follow site-specific safety protocols are common examples.
-When these behaviors go unaddressed, they put the entire workforce at risk.
-Digital safety platforms that support contractor safety management — including pre-site orientation tracking, real-time inspection reporting, and corrective action assignment — give site safety managers the visibility and documentation needed to hold all parties accountable and demonstrate OSHA compliance.
+Furthermore, some contractors bring unsafe practices that their own organization has entirely normalized.
+These practices create serious hazards on a shared site.
+For example, common issues include abandoned tools and materials, improper use of equipment, inadequate fall protection, and failure to follow site-specific safety protocols.
+When teams leave these behaviors unaddressed, they put the entire workforce at risk.
+Therefore, digital safety platforms that support contractor safety management prove invaluable.
+In particular, features like pre-site orientation tracking, real-time inspection reporting, and corrective action assignment give site safety managers the visibility they need.
+These tools help hold all parties accountable and demonstrate OSHA compliance.

 In the next blog in our series on construction safety, we’ll discuss how technology has changed construction safety.